OlyDJ/SplitRenderTool4/README.md

 - **Use ellipse mask**: By default SRT uses square mask.
 - **Fade amount**: Select amount of blur edges size.

-### Common features

-- Option to use Blender's output file instead of the same folder as Blend file.
-- Information about resolution and border sizes.
-- Information about render times (Splits of a frame and frames).
-- All image file formats.
+### Object Border Render

+This feature is similar to Animated Border.
+Select one or more objects and bake the animation (to process the rest of frames).

+- Preview Render Region while scrolling the timeline, like animating any object property (after bake).
+- **Create final composition**: One group node for each enabled View Layer (with all its passes), ready to add the original image sequence.
-"Use Blender's output".
-By default SRT creates a directory where your .blend file is, and with the same name.
-Split images have always same name: "srt_0005_0210.exr", where 0005 is the split number and 0210 is the frame number.
+- **Use Blender's output**: By default SRT creates a directory where your .blend file is and with the same name as output for render.
+Enabled, this option will take Blender's output instead.

-SRT is compatible with Blender 2.93.3 to 3.6

-Because of the way SRT works (at least yet), there is no preview while rendering, and Blender UI gets locked.
-Unfortunately to cancel the render process you need to kill blender app manually.
-(Something I'm trying hard to solve)

-GPUs with 512, 1GB and 2GB might not be able to render big resolutions (8K +).
-This limitation will be removed in the future.

-By default the output is set to a new folder in Blender' s file folder, called as the Blend file.
-And the images names start with "srt_" followed by frame number (ex: srt_0012.xxx)
+- **Use ellipse mask**: By default SRT uses square mask.
+- **Fade amount**: Select blur edges amount of size.
+- **Margin amount**: Select objects amount of margin.

 ##